 Harborview Medical Center Managers/Charges please reach out to Jill Rasmussen-Baker if your unit/department has urgent needs 744-5768 firstname.lastname@example.org

-- Spiritual Care is actively rounding on day and evening shifts.
+- Spiritual Care is on-site 24/7 and is actively rounding on day and evening shifts.
 Staff Care is a priority for Spiritual Care.

 UW Medical Center, Montlake